 ‘At an age when most of those who distinguish themselves in life are still contending for prizes and fellowships at college, he had won for himself a conspicuous place in Parliament.
 No advantage of fortune or connection was wanting that could set off to the height his splendid talents and his unblemished honour.’

-Outside of his political achievements Earl Grey enjoyed the life!
-He was said to be tall, slim and strikingly handsome, had 10 sons and 6 daughters with his wife and fathered at least one illegitimate child!
-Earl Grey enjoyed gallivanting around the country, breeding dogs, playing cribbage and also found time to have an affair with the Duchess of Devonshire.
+Outside of his political achievements Earl Grey enjoyed life!
+He was said to be tall, slim, and strikingly handsome, had 10 sons and 6 daughters with his wife.
+He also fathered at least one illegitimate child!
+Earl Grey enjoyed gallivanting around the country, breeding dogs, playing cribbage, and also found time to have an affair with the Duchess of Devonshire.

 There are several tales as to how the tea was named after such a noble and colorful figure!
-According to the most popular legend a grateful Chinese mandarin whose son was rescued from drowning by one of the Earl’s men, first presented the blend to the Earl in 1803.
-This legend seems to have little basis as the Earl apparently did not set foot in China and the use of bergamot to scent tea was then unknown in China.
+According to the most popular legend, a grateful Chinese Mandarin is partially responsible.
+His son was rescued from drowning by one of the Earl’s men.
+So, the Mandarin first presented the blend to the Earl in 1803.
+This legend seems to have little basis in truth!
+The Earl apparently did not set foot in China and the use of bergamot to scent tea was then unknown in China.
 Jackson’s of Piccadilly claim they were the originators of the recipe, which was given to them by the Earl himself.

 While the truth is not known, like the very popular Earl himself, this tea is one of the most well known flavored teas in the world.
 Many people who I chat with over the years claim not to care for the very distinct flavor of Earl Grey.
-I have found by offering samples of Earl Grey, that most people have never experienced a good quality, loose leaf tea and the quality of both the tea and the bergamot is paramount!
+However, I have found by offering samples of Earl Grey, that most people have never experienced a good quality, loose leaf tea.
+The quality of both the tea and the bergamot is paramount!
 Any deviation can result in an unpleasant tea with a residual taste on your palate.

-When brewing a hot cuppa Earl Grey, we infuse for only 2 minutes or so, and then enjoy multiple infusions from the same leaves.
+When brewing a hot cuppa Earl Grey, we infuse for only 2 minutes or so.
+We then enjoy multiple infusions from the same leaves.
 It is the perfect accompaniment to tea sandwiches and cakes (Mmmm!) but just drinking alone is fine too.
 ‘Gallivant’ with your Earl, and find your favorite way to enjoy.
+Very different from Rooibos.

-Along with the Garden Grey, we offer two version of Earl Grey Black tea, one is our premium blend Earl Grey and we also offer an Organic Earl Grey.
+Along with the Garden Grey, we offer two versions of Earl Grey Black tea.
+One is our premium blend Earl Grey and we also offer an Organic Earl Grey.
 Our Organic Earl Grey is the tea we offer in the silk tea sachets and can be found served from nearly all of our serving partners.

-You may be surprised to find you like the Earl, now that you know a bit about the man behind the tea.
+You may be surprised to find you like Earl Grey tea, now that you know a bit about the man behind the tea.

-Tea is a wonderful way to show your love, appreciation, respect or that you are thinking about someone.
-Perhaps the universal gift, as age, gender, geography, time of year, relationship status or any other boundary can be crossed safely, without confusion.
-While the gift of tea can be personal, the truth is everybody has a tea they like or love, some just don’t know it yet.
+Tea is a wonderful way to show your love, appreciation, respect, or that you are thinking about someone.
+Perhaps the universal gift, like age, gender, geography, time of year, relationship status, or any other boundary, can be crossed safely, without confusion.
+While the gift of tea can be personal, the truth is everybody has a tea they like or love.
+Some don’t know it yet.

 We recently added a Tea of the Month program, either 3 months or 6 months.
 That got us thinking about “gifting” tea.
 Here are a few thoughts to consider when giving the gift of tea…